Mircea-MMXXI/azapy/predocs/Util_readMkT.md

 flag `save` is set to `False`.
 In each case the rest of the information is set to the values of call variables.
 * `force` : Boolean flag. <br>
-  - `True` : market data will be read from directly from the provider.
+  - `True` : market data will be read directly from the provider.
   - `False` : it will try first to read the market data from the local saved file.
 If the saved file is not funded than it will read from the provider.
 If the saved information is too short then the missing data